dracula/zed/INSTALL.md

 ### [Zed](https://zed.dev)

+#### Install in Zed

+This theme can be installed via the Zed extensions store.
+After installing, the theme can be selected in the theme selector.

 #### Install using Git

 If you are a git user, you can install the theme and keep up to date by cloning the repo: